Jonathan Gannon: 2024 season

 On September 8, 2024, the Cardinals lost against the Buffalo Bills by a score 28–34 in the week 1 season opener.
 On September 15, 2024, Gannon and the Cardinals earned their first win of the season in week 2 against the Los Angeles Rams by a score of 41–10.
 Since week 4, Gannon led the Cardinals to four consecutive victories for the first time under his leadership and three victories on game-winning field goals after a deficit of 13 points or less: 24–23 against the San Francisco 49ers, 17–15 against the Los Angeles Chargers, and 28–27 against the Miami Dolphins.
 The Cardinals defeated the Chicago Bears and the New York Jets at home to improve to 6–4 and 1st in the NFC West.
 Following the bye week, the Cardinals suffered a 3-game losing streak: 6–16 visiting the Seattle Seahawks, 22–23 against the Minnesota Vikings, and 30–18 hosting the Seahawks.
 These losses dropped the Cardinals to 6–7 and lowered their NFC West rank from 1st to 3rd.
 After a 30–17 win over the New England Patriots, the Cardinals were eliminated from playoff contention with a 30–36 loss against the Carolina Panthers in overtime.
 The Cardinals lost their second game against the Rams with a score of 9–13.
 In the season finale, the Cardinals dominated the 49ers by a score of 24–47 to improve to a record of 8–9, which was the first time the Cardinals swept the 49ers since the 2021 season.

 2025 season

 On October 5, 2025, the Cardinals lost to the Tennessee Titans 21–22 after blowing a 21–3 lead.
 During the game, Gannon was seen yelling at running back Emari Demercado and seemingly throwing a punch at Demercado's stomach for fumbling in the endzone that eventually led to the Titans' comeback.
 Gannon later stated that he apologized to Demercado and the rest of the team privately for the altercation, while the Cardinals fined him $100,000.
+After finishing last in the division with a 3–14 record, the Cardinals fired Gannon on January 5, 2026.

+Green Bay Packers

+2026 season

+On February 2, 2026, Gannon was hired by the Green Bay Packers as their defensive coordinator under head coach Matt LaFleur.
+Gannon replaced Jeff Hafley, who left to become the head coach of the Miami Dolphins.